CyVerse-learning-materials/DE-tool-integration-quickstart/osg.rst

 3. Test Docker image
 ~~~~~~~~~~~~~~~~~~~~~

-Testing of OSG-RMTA docker image can be done in two ways: Locally using Singularity and on Open Science Grid (OSG).
+Testing of OSG-fastq-sample docker image can be done in two ways: Locally using Singularity and on Open Science Grid (OSG).
 Since many users don't have access to OSG, we recommed that you test it locally.

 ..
 Important::